silantyev/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Fitness_Florida
 It is repository for Coursera Applied Data Science Capstone<br>
-In this Capstone I'm looking for the best place to open new gym or fitness club in Florida<br>
+In this Capstone I'm looking for the best place to open new gym or fitness club in Florida using Data Science<br>
 Here you can find:<br>
 Fitness_Florida.ipynb - Jupiter notebook with whole code<br>
 Report_v2.pdf - Report of this study<br>